-2 Direct market purchase
+2 Direct market purchase due to equity raising

-6. Executive Service Agreements
+6. Executive service agreements

 Remuneration and other terms of employment for Executives are formalised in employment agreements.
 Each of these employment agreements provides for the payment of fixed and performance-based remuneration and employer superannuation contributions.
 The following outlines the details of these agreements: